JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

-The default for each contribution is that it is accepted once no committer has an objection and it is determined the contributor has signed the [jQuery Foundation CLA][].
+The default for each contribution is that it is accepted once no committer has an objection and it is determined the contributor has signed the [JS Foundation CLA][].
 During review, committers may also request that a specific contributor who is most versed in a particular area gives a "LGTM" before the PR can be merged.
 There is no additional "sign off" process for contributions to land.
 Once all issues brought by committers are addressed it